JeremyRubin/utxos.org/content/uses/miningpools.md

 ---
 ![](/images/uses/bagpool.svg)

+_for more detail on decentralized mining pools in a more recent article [read here](https://rubin.io/bitcoin/2021/12/12/advent-15/)_

 In a typical mining pool, miners works together to create a shared block reward.
 The shared reward is distributed among participants based on difficulty shares, that is, partial work proofs that